wpcodefactory/wpfactory-key-manager/includes/lib/plugin-update-checker/README.md

 	//Optional: If you're using a private repository, specify the access token like this:
 	$myUpdateChecker->setAuthentication('your-token-here');
 	```
 3. Plugins only: Add a `readme.txt` file formatted according to the [WordPress.org plugin readme standard](https://wordpress.org/plugins/readme.txt) to your repository.
-The contents of this file will be shown when the user clicks the "View version 1.0.0details" link.
+The contents of this file will be shown when the user clicks the "View version 1.2.3 details" link.

 #### How to Release an Update